Go to the main content

 Minneapolis, MN

 After being wrongfully arrested and maintaining his innocence through multiple felony charges, Louis Hunter is giving back to his community in a delicious way.
 In 2019, Hunter became the sole owner of Trio Plant-Based, the first Black-owned vegan restaurant in Minneapolis.
-The drool-worthy menu offers burgers, wraps, and soul food offerings like the For Your Soul Bowl, featuring mac ‘n’ cheese, collard greens, BBQ jackfruit, crumbled cornbread, and maple butter.
+The drool-worthy menu offers burgers, wraps, and Soul Food offerings like the For Your Soul Bowl, featuring mac ‘n’ cheese, collard greens, BBQ jackfruit, crumbled cornbread, and maple butter.

 Trio Plant-Based

-Photo courtesy of Trio Plant-Based
+Courtesy of Trio Plant-Based

 Nile Vegan